 Pioneering “Energizing Finance” research tracks and analyzes finance flows on energy access in Sub-Saharan Africa and Asia

-The new Energizing Finance report series reveals that current flow of finance for energy access and clean cooking will not achieve global goals for delivering universal access by 2030.
+The Energizing Finance report series reveals that the current financial flows in these two important sectors will not achieve the global goals for delivering universal access by 2030.
 Yet the data also shows that by scaling and refining finance strategies, we can reach more people, more affordably, with sustainable energy.

 The Understanding the Landscape 2018 study, building upon a 2017 report from Sustainable Energy for All’s Energizing Finance series, is the first and only in-depth attempt to capture multiple years of data on investment for electrification and clean cooking by focusing on public and private financial commitments in the 20 high-impact countries.

 Average Annual Finance for Electricity Access Committed in 2015 and 2016 in High-Impact Countries ($, Billion)

 1. Grid-connected renewables includes: solar, wind, large hydro, geothermal, small hydro, unspeciﬁed, biomass and waste and biofuels.